gfhd0054/XD_hifi_proto/XD.md

 - are looking for more enjoyable way to watch matches...

-- since user wants to lightly enjoy the league contents, not too detailed information.
+- since user wants to lightly enjoy the league contents, neither too detailed information nor boring.

 ## Target users

-- "League of Legend" league match viewers who felt boring at current system, just watching game.
+- "League of Legend" league match viewers who felt boring at current system that just watching game.

 ## Solutions